ahmadkane93/OSU-bootcamp-readme-generator/readme.md

   This application will be generating readme.md files for future projects to improve efficiency.

   ## Installation
-  Click on the video link and follow the [instructions.](https://github.com/git/)
+  Click on the video link and follow the [instructions.](https://youtu.be/rOhJD0Znaeo)

   ## Usage
   Fill out all required type fields.

   ## Contribution
-  none
+  None.

   ## License
   MIT License